randyrossi/vicii-kawari/README.md

 * VGA
 * HDMI

-NOTE: The VGA and HDMI modes double the horizontal frequency from ~15.7khz to ~31.4khz and are not standard so they may not work on older monitors/TVs or capture cards.
+NOTE: The VGA and HDMI modes double the horizontal frequency from ~15.7khz to ~31.4khz and are not standard so they may not work with older monitors/TVs or HDMI capture cards.
 A native 15khz frequency RGB output may also possible for CRTs that support it.

 ## What chip models can this replace?
 It can replace the 6567/8562 (NTSC) models and the 6569/8565 (PAL-B) models.
 NOTE: It behaves as a 6567R8 or 6569R9 (even when replacing a 8562 or 8565).
 The VDD pin is not connected, so there is no voltage compatibility issue between 'breadbin' and 'short' boards like with the real chips.